 The EPA Phase II Stormwater regulations require all communities with populations under 100,000 to implement control measures aimed at reducing water pollution caused by stormwater runoff.
 Stormwater runoff is a major component of nonpoint source (NPS) pollution.
-Approximately 40 percent of America's surveyed lakes, rivers, and estuaries fail to meet standards for safe fishing or swimming.

 According to the EPA, NPS pollution constitutes the nation's largest source of water quality problems.
-NPS pollution occurs when runoff (rainwater or snowmelt) moves over the land picking up sediments and contaminants and then deposits them into lakes, rivers and coastal waters.
+NPS pollution occurs when runoff (rainwater or snowmelt) moves over the land picking up sediments and contaminants and then depositing them into lakes, rivers, and coastal waters.
 Overland flow picks up pollutants from driveways, crops, industrial sites, or malfunctioning septic systems before discharging into the river or storm drain.

 NPS pollution can lead to beach closures, fish kills, habitat destruction, and unsafe drinking water.
 Unlike point sources (e.g., discharge pipes from facilities), nonpoint sources are diffuse, which makes them difficult to trace and control.
+The Board provides robust watershed protection (including limiting access to the public) to control NPS pollution and the source of drinking water for their customers.

-Everyone contributes to NPS pollution in one way or another.
-Land use such as agriculture, forestry, construction, and septic systems are all potential sources of nonpoint contaminants.
-Household contributors include improperly disposed pet waste, lawn fertilizer, paints, and motor oil.
+Household contributors to NPS pollution include improperly disposed pet waste, lawn fertilizer, paints, and motor oil.
 Automobiles, factories, and wood stoves emit airborne contaminants that return to the earth in the form of rain or snow.
 The amount of these contaminants that reach water sources is increased by impermeable surfaces, such as roofs and pavements, which keep the soils from naturally filtering stormwater.

 The Cities of Salem and Beverly have implemented Stormwater Management Plans (SWMP) designed to reduce stormwater runoff pollution and protect your source and surface waters.
-Public education and participation are required control measures for the SWMP.
+Involving the public through education and participation are required control measures for the SWMP.